brain-power/Brain-Power-Amazon-Fidgetology/README.md

 4. Once deployment is complete, launch the demo web app by visiting the **WebAppSecureURL** link listed under *Outputs*.

-By default, the CloudFormation template creates all necessary backend resources for this project (Kinesis Video Stream, Rekognition Stream Processor, Kinesis Data Streams, Serverless Lambda functions, and API Gateway).
+By default, the CloudFormation template creates all necessary AWS resources for this project (Kinesis Video Stream, Rekognition Stream Processor, Kinesis Data Streams, Serverless Lambda functions, and API Gateway).
 It copies the dashboard web application to an
 [Amazon S3](https://aws.amazon.com/s3/) bucket and outputs a secure URL (fronted by API Gateway) for accessing the web app.

 ### Command Line Deployment